 - Start by getting your ducks Twitter birds in a row.
 Make sure you have all of the necessary info before ever drafting a single tweet: time, date, type of event; official or custom hashtags, duration, speaker names / titles / Twitter handles, URLs, and most importantly, the login info for the account you’ll be tweeting from.

 - Make sure you have a way to capturing visuals (like a tablet or other mobile device) – photos, screenshots, or videos – to spice up your tweets.
 Tweets that have a visual element to them see far higher engagement rates than those that don’t.
+This is pretty much the rule for all your content strategy efforts.

 - If you’re live-tweeting a webinar, request the speaker send you the presentation and any accompanying graphics in advance.
 Having early access to session materials will allow you to identify key takeaways, pre-write tweets, and get images prepared to go with your tweetstream.